 University of California – Irvine, founded in 1965, is located in Irvine, CA — roughly 40 miles southeast of Los Angeles.
 The university’s FY 2013 endowment was around $330.1M.
 UCI received a Silver BFU rating from the League of American Bicyclists.
 The university made Princeton Review’s 2014 Green Guide and 2015 Green Honor Roll, ranked #1 on Sierra Club’s 2014 Cool Schools list, and received a Gold rating in May 2013 from AASHE.org STARS.
 It was also recognized as a Tree Campus USA campus in 2014 by the Arbor Day Foundation, with an event held in mid-Nov.
 In Jun 2014, President Obama praised the university about their general achievements in climate change, stating that Irvine was “ahead of the curve.”

 UC Irvine’s green building policy has a minimum LEED Silver certifications, though the university has scored a total of 20 awards – 12 Platinum and 8 Gold.
 The Verano Place grad student housing complex won five Platinum awards alone in 2013.
 Five buildings are ranked as “zero waste,” with 95% or more waste matter diverted from landfills.
-Sustainability initiatives include the Office of Campus and Environmental Planning (CEP), commitment to ACUPCC, goal of climate neutrality, filtration systems for storm water runoff, cool roofs, efficient plumbing (45% water savings), diversion of construction/ demolition waste (89%), local sourcing for some building materials, a real food challenge, UC Global Food Initiative, smart labs (with an average 60% decrease of energy use), water filling stations, transportation options, FloodRISE (flood resilient infrastructure and sustainable environments), Global Environmental Brigades, Engineers Without Borders, Clean Education, CALPIRG, and Anteaters for Conservation and Recycling.
+Sustainability initiatives include the Office of Campus and Environmental Planning (CEP), commitment to ACUPCC, goal of climate neutrality, filtration systems for stormwater runoff, cool roofs, efficient plumbing (45% water savings), diversion of construction/ demolition waste (89%), local sourcing for some building materials, a real food challenge, UC Global Food Initiative, smart labs (with an average 60% decrease of energy use), water filling stations, transportation options, FloodRISE (flood resilient infrastructure and sustainable environments), Global Environmental Brigades, Engineers Without Borders, Clean Education, CALPIRG, and Anteaters for Conservation and Recycling.

 Academically, there are a number of institutes and schools, including UCI Environment Institute (EI), which also has the GSRC (Global Sustainability Resource Center) for student leadership in sustainability education, School of Social Ecology, School of Law, Donald Bren School of Information and Computer Science and several others.
 In total, there are nearly 80 sustainability-focused courses and nearly 80 sustainability-related courses offered across 19 schools and colleges.
 The university’s Environmental Engineering program ranked #34 in US News’ 2014 list.
-Research-wise, one team (professor and student) won a Nobel Prize for discovery of ozone layer-destroying CFCs.
+Research-wise, one team (professor and student) won a Nobel Prize for the discovery of ozone layer-destroying CFCs.

 University of Massachusetts – Amherst (UMass), founded in 1863, is located in Amherst, MA — approximately 20 miles north and slightly east of Springfield, MA.
 UMass’ FY 2013 endowment was around $664.2M.
-The university received scores of C+, C+ and B- for the years 2009-2011, respectively, from GreenReportCard.com, made Princeton Review’s 2014 Green Guide and 2015 (and 2014) Green Honor Roll, ranked #50 on Sierra Club’s 2014 Cool Schools list, and recieved a Gold rating in Jan 2014 from AASHE.org STARS.
-UMass was also on the Second Nature 2014 list, and a 2012 White House Champions of Change challenge winner.
+The university received scores of C+, C+ and B- for the years 2009-2011, respectively, from GreenReportCard.com, made Princeton Review’s 2014 Green Guide and 2015 (and 2014) Green Honor Roll, ranked #50 on Sierra Club’s 2014 Cool Schools list, and received a Gold rating in Jan 2014 from AASHE.org STARS.
+UMass was also on the Second Nature 2014 list and a 2012 White House Champions of Change challenge winner.